 - If applying in person in Croatia, you can maximize your time in Croatia.
 This isn’t possible if you apply online.

 - Applying online makes it hard to plan your move since you don’t know when you’ll be approved.

-- Once you approved, you need to enter Croatia within 30 days.
+- Once you are approved, you need to enter Croatia within 30 days.

 If you wish to give it a try anyway, here is the online application.

-A: Yes, but you shouldn’t.
+A: Yes, but it’s not our recommendation.
 Click here to see why.

 A: Yes!
 Digital nomads are allowed to bring their immediate family (spouses, children) with them to Croatia.

 If bringing a spouse, make sure to bring proof of marriage/partnership.
 Your partner must also have a background check.

 If bringing a child, you will need to bring their birth certificate.